 The Directors may determine position or role descriptions for Director positions.

+The Directors and Nominations Committee must use reasonable endeavours to ensure gender balance of the Board is in accordance with any equity policy adopted by the Directors from time to time.

+Nominations Committee

+A Nominations Committee shall be formed, the role of which shall include the task of identifying candidates to fill Director vacancies (including casual vacancies) and assess all nominees for Director vacancies.
+The Nominations Committee has the power to determine that a nomination is unsuitable for further consideration by the Company, the Directors or the Members (as applicable) but only if this decision is unanimous.

+The Nominations Committee shall comprise three persons, all appointed by the Directors including an independent chair that is not a Director, a Member representative and a Director or Director representative.
+The complete and specific duties, functions and rules of the Nominations Committee are defined in the Nominations Committee terms of reference.

+The Nominations Committee must utilise a skills and diversity matrix as part of its assessment of nominees for Director vacancies.

+When assessing nominees for Director vacancies, the Nominations Committee must comply with clause 14.2(f).

-14.2(f)Election of Elected Directors
+Election of Elected Directors

-Subject to clause 14.2, nominees for Elected Director positions on the Board must meet the qualifications prescribed from time to time by the Board.
+Subject to clause 14.2, nominees for Elected Director positions on the Board must meet the qualifications prescribed from time to time by the Company.

-Nominees for Elected Director (including the Chair) positions on the Board must declare any position they hold in a Member State, including as office bearer, director, Representative or paid appointee.
+Nominees for Elected Director positions on the Board must declare any position they hold in a Member State, including as office bearer, director, Representative or paid appointee.
 If the nominee is elected they must resign from any such position in the Member State within 2 months of being elected to the Board.

-The NEO shall call for nominations for Elected Directors (including the Chair) 45 days before the date of the Annual General Meeting.
+At least 45 days prior to the proposed date of the Annual General Meeting, at which a resolution or resolutions will be proposed to fill a vacancy in an Elected Director position, the Company will request from Member States nominations.
 All Member States shall be notified of the call for nominations.

-Nominations for Elected Directors (including the Chair) must be:
+Nominations for Elected Directors must be:

 in writing;